quixio/quix-cli/docs/Reference/cloud/projects/list.gen.md

 ## Overview

-Get all projects of the current organisation
+List all projects of the current organisation

 **Aliases:** `list`, `ls`